IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States also have a due diligence obligation to protect men from discrimination from non-State actors.[^36] [^37] [^38] [^39] [^40] For example, states must enact laws that prohibit discrimination.

+Incitement
-> Discrimination also includes incitement to discriminate and harassment.
-ICESCR Gene
+> Discrimination also includes incitement to discriminate and harassment.[^156]

 **See page on discrimination for more about discrimination.**